Dusty-Hordofel/biloko-mern-ecommerce/README.md

       I. create route and controller method for cart user.

 172. Get User Cart from Database
+      NB: Make a request to the backend to retrieve cart information.
+Not from the local storage because of we don't want the user to be able to modify any information.

+      I. Create a endpoint & the controller to get the cart

 173. Get User Cart in Frontend
 174. Final Order Summary in Checkout
 175. Empty Cart